Sallows: Summit

 The summit of Sallows is covered in grass and heather, the highest point occupied by a curving ridge of shale about thirty feet long.
 This in turn carries a small cairn.
-There is a good view westwards to the Scafell and Coniston Old Man groups, with distant sightings from Black Combe to the Pennines.
+There is a good view westwards to the Scafell and Coniston Old Man groups, Eastwards towards the Kentmere Horseshoe, with distant sightings from Black Combe to the Pennines.

 Ascents

 In addition to climbs from Kentmere or Ings via the quarry track, Sallows is easily reached from the summit of Garburn Pass.
 A narrow path also leads around Moor Head to Sour Howes, allowing a circuit of Park Beck to be made.